Explosion rips through Pennsylvania nursing home

 Follow topic:

-Dec 23 - An apparent gas explosion caused major damage to a nursing home outside Philadelphia on Tuesday, sending emergency crews to conduct search-and-rescue operations, according to officials and local media reports.
+PHILADELPHIA - An apparent gas explosion caused major damage to a nursing home outside Philadelphia on Dec 23, sending emergency crews to conduct search-and-rescue operations, according to officials and local media reports.

 No official information on possible casualties was immediately available.

-The Bucks County emergency dispatch center received a report of an explosion with injuries at the Silver Lake Nursing home in Bristol Township, about 21 miles northeast of Philadelphia, shortly after 2 p.m.
-EST, a county spokesperson said.
+The Bucks County emergency dispatch center received a report of an explosion with injuries at the Silver Lake Nursing home in Bristol Township, about 21 miles (33km) northeast of Philadelphia, shortly after 2pm (3am, Singapore time), a county spokesperson said.

 Video footage posted by a nearby police department showed numerous emergency and law enforcement vehicles converging in the area with lights flashing.